280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 You can edit the keymap file directly to match any configuration you want by using the behavior and codes from above.

+The convert_keymap script can convert keymap files between layouts (colemak > qwerty or qwerty > colemak).
+In the pipeline it will convert the charybdis.keymap from QWERTY to Colemak DH.

 ### Use a GUI

 Using a GUI to generate the keymap file content is the easiest option.
 There are multiple mappers out there that will generate keymap files for ZMK.
 The two I found most helpful are tammingaj's [Keymapper](https://www.keymapper.dev/code) and nickcoutsos' [keymap editor](https://nickcoutsos.github.io/keymap-editor/).
 I chose to use the latter for my project.